 "This bipartisan legislation ensures that key programs which are critical in managing ocean fish populations - and the fishermen and communities that depend on them - will receive increased and sustainable funding.
 I will not stop working on behalf of our state’s fishermen to ensure that our government is helping – not hindering – this industry."

 “Heroin and other illicit drugs are now killing more Granite Staters than traffic accidents, bringing into clear focus New Hampshire’s heroin emergency.
 This is unacceptable, and must be dealt with immediately."

 WASHINGTON.
-D.C. – Congressman Frank Guinta will host a townhall this Saturday in Seabrook to discuss issues of concern to Granite State seniors.
+D.C. – Congressman Frank Guinta will be hosting a town hall Monday, July 20th.
 These are vital to the legislative process and serve to update Granite Staters on his work in Washington while receiving important feedback.